 Protective Orders

-A Protective Order is the strongest type of court-ordered protection a party in fear of imminent harm or death can get from the court.
-A violation of a protective order can lead to an arrest and criminal charges.
-These are not easy to get; however, our firm has successfully represented many parties in presenting facts to the Court we believe warranted a protective order and getting those clients some protection.
+A Protective Order is the strongest type of court-ordered protection a party in fear of imminent physical harm or death can get from the court.
+These are not easy to get; however, our firm has successfully represented many parties in presenting facts to the Court where we believe a protective order is warranted and needed, and get our clients some sense of protection.
 We also have defended against protective order applications, where the client is the person alleged to have committed family violence or a threat of family violence.
 The process of filing for and getting a protective order, and defending against a protective order, can be complicated and is very detailed-oriented.
 If a final protective order is granted, it can be good for up to two (2) years (and can be renewed after that).
-Again, these cases can involve alleged traumatic events.
-Our firm will provide sensitive and respectful advice to those who may need a protective order, or who need to be defended against a protective order, and do what it takes to achieve that goal for our client.

 CALL (713) 988-0505